 The finals of IGOW5 are designed to somewhat replicate the pressure to perform when it matters that is essential to all forms of competition and the main element that IGOW has lacked in all previous seasons.
 The nature of the IGOW game format, having pilots compete from all around the world without being in one location naturally makes it much more logistically difficult to have a typically competition where everything comes down to a final matchup or performance, however I have done my best to somewhat replicate the need to be able to perform in the pressure of the moment which this finals challenge format.

-Preparation Period: Each of the pilots that make it to the Final Four will have from Sunday, October 5th until Saturday October 25th at 12pm PST to create their own customized freestyle line set to any song or music they choose and then practice and perfect that line as much as possible.
-The pilots must submit an example clip and the IGOW5 Finals TPW score sheet of their ideal run set to the music of their choice.
-Part of the scoring will be the musicality of the run which is basically how well the routine goes with the selected music.
+Preparation Period: Each of the pilots that make it to the Final Four will have from Saturday, October 18th until Sunday, Novemeber 2nd at 11:59:59pm PST to create their own customized freestyle line set to any song or music they choose and then practice and perfect that line as much as possible.
+Note: If you want to "wing it" and just freestyle you final performance you are allowed to do this but a small part of your score is based on how accurately you replicate your customized line.
+All runs must start with the drone landed and disarmed and the time.The pilots should submit an example clip and the IGOW5 Finals TPW score sheet of their ideal run set to the music of their choice.
+Link to the sheet = https://docs.google.com/spreadsheets/d/1SY0eJfbJV8bC4BxZcENzL0EEFRWmO9L4jwNBQwPk9gM/edit?usp=sharing Part of the scoring will be the musicality of the run which is basically how well the routine goes with the selected music.
+You should try to choose music that compliments the feel of your flying and location and ideally you will have some parts of your tricks hit on parts of the song.
 Pilot are allowed to listen to their music while performing their run especially if that helps them his musical queues in their routine.
-All runs must start with the drone landed and disarmed and the time and music must start on arm.

 This season we are allowing ANY SIZE/TYPE of QUADCOPTER for the IGOW Training Grounds!
 For the regular season we try to be as inclusive as possible with our definition of a "whoop" here at IGOW.
 Most any build you would refer to as a whoop probably will be allowed.
 We have no specific requirements for any components; you are welcome to use parts from any brand or combination of brands and all video and RX link systems are allowed.
 All video submissions for the regular season and playoffs of IGOW5 must be performed with ducted quadcopters aka "Whoops" that meet the following specifications: